On October 24, 2017, a hard fork happened on Bitcoin’s blockchain, and as a result, Bitcoin Gold was born.

 In ElectrumG, click on the Send tab, copy-paste the BTG deposit address in the Pay to text box, click on the Max button, make sure the thumb of the Fee slider is at least midway through the track and click on the Send button.
 You will need to enter your wallet’s password to confirm the transaction.

-Once the BTG are received on Bitfinex or the exchange of your choice, you can then trade them for a fiat currency or another cryptocurrency.
+Once the BTG are received on the exchange of your choice, you can then trade them for a fiat currency or another cryptocurrency.
 Note that it might take a few hours for the exchange to receive your BTG.

 Can I still claim Bitcoin Gold?

 Yes.
 Bitcoin Gold is still alive and traded on multiple exchanges.
 To claim Bitcoin Gold, you need to have owned Bitcoins before October 24, 2017.
 If you did, then you currently own Bitcoin Gold at a 1:1 ratio.

 Follow our tutorial to claim your Bitcoin Gold.
 If you fear making mistakes, I offer a service where I claim your BTG and other forked coins for which you are eligible to.
 I charge a 10% fee on the claimed coins.
 Send an email to firstname.lastname@example.org if you are interested.